 - Try to have all of the carrots about the same size. meaning not just a couple of really skinny carrots and all of the other big fat ones.
 So, nice big fat ones work great.

-- Cut off the end of a carrot at about a 45 degree angle.
+- Cut off the end of a carrot at about a 45-degree angle.
 Do not change the angle of your knife or knife hand.
 Roll the carrot, only, to the other side and cut again.
 It is sort of like a triangle.
 The smaller pieces are more triangular and the larger ones are more os a stretched triangle.
 See the photo below.

-- The whole idea is that when you cut the thinner part of the carrot you cut it at a steeper angle and as the carrot gets bigger you cut at a wider angel.
+- The whole idea is that when you cut the thinner part of the carrot you cut it at a steeper angle and as the carrot gets bigger you cut at a wider angle.
 This gives the pieces a better chance at being the same size and cooking more evenly.

 - The large carrot looks much larger to the eye.
 But … if you picked up a small one and moved it around the big piece, matching the tips, you’d visualize more clearly that one large piece is actually very close to three small ones.
 Angels and all.

-- Because of this the pieces cook more evenly – Carrots Rolled Cut.
+- Because of this, the pieces cook more evenly – Carrots Rolled Cut.
 It’s actually fun to do when you get started and get in the rhythm.

-What is Braised versus Glazed
+What are Braised Carrots versus Glazed

 - Braising is a specific way of cooking.
-The food is quickly fried in a pan and then liquid is added and the pot is covered to cook with moist heat.
+The food is quickly fried in a pan and then the liquid is added and the pot is covered to cook with moist heat.

 - This recipe braises the carrots and then the liquid is reduced for a sweet coating.